symfony/symfony-docs/security/oidc_login.rst

 Installation
 ------------

-The authenticator validates the ID token with the `web-token/jwt-library`_ package, which you must install first:
+The authenticator talks to the provider with the HttpClient component, and validates the ID token with the `web-token/jwt-library`_ package.
+Install both
+first:

 .. code-block:: terminal

-    $ composer require web-token/jwt-library
+    $ composer require symfony/http-client web-token/jwt-library

 1) Configure the Authenticator
 ------------------------------